 Also new for 2022 is a standard rear-seat reminder to ensure that the driver doesn’t leave behind a child or pet in the car.
 Moreover, the XLE and Limited grades now feature new integrated fog lights with LED accent lights.
 The 2022 Prius’ prices start at USD 24,525.

-Look out for the world premiere of the next-generation Toyota Prius in the second half of this year.
+Look out for the world premiere of the next-generation Toyota Prius in the second half of 2023.